 But the pitch is still shrinking and now everyone can see it.
 But they are still functioning perfectly.
 They stick to their game plan.
 They are winning despite the shrinking pitch - why change anything?

 One day the pitch disappears altogether.
 The game is over.
-Excellence, performance, success, efficiency, esprit du corp are all irrelevant.
+Excellence, performance, success, efficiency, and esprit du corp are all irrelevant.

 The only option is a new game.

 This is going to be the story of organisational development in the decade that has just started.
 The game is going to change.
 Completely.
-This is not doom-mongering, it’s ecological and biological fact - whether we like it or not, whether we accept it or not.
+This is not doom-mongering, it’s an ecological and biological fact - whether we like it or not, whether we accept it or not.

-As things stand, the vast majority of organisations are focussing their entire sustainability efforts into their current game.
+As things stand, the vast majority of organisations are focussing their entire sustainability efforts on their current game.
 They know sustainability is inevitable.
 They embrace new ideas, technologies and systems.
 They develop new products and services.
 When they get stuck, they hire consultants and contractors.
 When things go wrong, people resign or get fired.
 New people come.
 Targets get met.
 Consumers get what they want.
 Share prices go up.
 Dividends get paid.
 The game goes on.
 But the pitch is still shrinking.

 The shift that needs to be made is to move from trying to integrate sustainability into the game, to understanding that it changes the game altogether.

 Re-organising for the new game requires a completely different approach to leadership - and therefore to leadership development.
 Developing leaders under the current rules will not be enough.
-It doesn’t matter how good at the game you get now - it’s going to change in ways that no-one can predict.
+It doesn’t matter how good at the game you get now - it’s going to change in ways that no one can predict.
 Leadership development has to be about preparing for the unknowable.